 Traces development of warfare from dawn of recorded history to present, focusing on the impact of major military theorists, strategists, tacticians, and technological developments.
 Seeks to understand the relationships between military training, weaponry, strategies and tactics, and the societies and cultures that produce and then are defended by those military structures.
 By examining the association between a society and its military, students acquire basic sense of strategy, develop an understanding of military alternatives, and see the impact of historical precedents on military thoughts and actions.

 Analyzes ethical decision - making and leadership principles.
-Students read and discuss texts written by such philosophers as Aristotle, Kant, and Mill to gain familiarity with the realm of ethical theory.
+Students read and discuss texts written by such philosophers as Aristotle, Kant and Mill to gain familiarity with the realm of ethical theory.
 Students then move on to case studies in which they apply these theories to resolve moral dilemmas.
-Provides a basic background in the duties and responsibilities of the junior division and watch officer; strong emphasis on the junior officer's responsibilities in training, counseling, and career development.
+Provides a basic background in the duties and responsibilities of a junior division and watch officer; strong emphasis on the junior officer's responsibilities in training, counseling, and career development.
 Student familiarization with equal opportunity and drug/alcohol rehabilitation programs.
 Principles of leadership reinforced through leadership case studies.
+3 cr.
+2nd sem

 OTP NS 410: Amphibious Warfare